TTL for data expiration

 Column level TTL

 YCQL also allows to set column level TTL.
 In such cases, the TTL is stored as part of the DocDB column value.
-But we can set it only when updating the column:
+But you can set it only when updating the column:

 INSERT INTO pageviews(path,views) VALUES ('/index', 10); SELECT * FROM pageviews; path | views --------+------- /index | 10 (1 rows) UPDATE pageviews USING TTL 10 SET views=10 WHERE path='/index';